-Over three huge weeks from 7 – 30 July 2017 Queensland Music Festival once again took over the state, bringing unforgettable music experiences to cities, regions and remote corners of Queensland.
+Over three huge weeks from 7 – 30 July 2017 Queensland Music Festival took over the state, and brought unforgettable music experiences to cities, regions and remote corners of Queensland.

-Under Artistic Director Katie Noonan, the 2017 Festival presented a program as diverse as this great state – showcasing some of the most talented local, national and international musicians across 100 performances, including seven world premieres.
+Under Artistic Director Katie Noonan, the 2017 QMF program was as diverse as this great state – showcasing some of the most talented local, national and international musicians across 100 performances, including six world premieres.

 The Festival offered Queenslanders the chance to hear and be heard, with a rich tapestry of musical experiences designed to uncover and empower young musicians, bring quality music to regional communities, and shed light on current social issues.

-Opera at Jimbour pleased crowds with a performance of The Merry Widow beside the picturesque Jimbour House.
-Sanctuary, a moving concert experience exploring the concept of sanctuary and refuge, was led beautifully by Camerata – Queensland’s Chamber Orchestra and included a world premiere commission from brilliant pianist and composer Joe Chindamo.
+For classical music lovers program highlights included a performance of The Merry Widow at the ever-popular Opera at Jimbour beside the picturesque Jimbour House.
+Sanctuary – a moving concert experience exploring the concept of sanctuary and refuge, led by Camerata – Queensland’s Chamber Orchestra and included a world premiere commission from brilliant pianist and composer Joe Chindamo.

-Contemporary music was featured throughout the Festival with some of the biggest and best names on the local and national scene hitting the stage.
-Deborah Conway, Clare Bowditch and Hannah Macklin will perform the songs that have inspired them at the Tivoli in Songs that Made Me.
+Contemporary music featured throughout the Festival with some of the biggest and best names on the local and national scene hitting the stage.
+Deborah Conway, Clare Bowditch and Hannah Macklin performed the songs that have inspired them at the Tivoli in Songs that Made Me.

-The QMF education program continued this year with a range of projects to inspire music makers of the future.
-On Song saw acclaimed singer-songwriter Jack Carty share his songwriting know-how with young aspiring musicians in regional Queensland, while our annual program Score IT! shone a spotlight on the screen composers of the future.
+The QMF education program is well-known and continued this year with a range of projects to inspire music makers of the future.
+On Song saw acclaimed singer-songwriter Jack Carty sharing his songwriting know-how with young aspiring musicians in regional Queensland, while Score IT! had us on the hunt for the screen composers of the future.